itzg/mc-image-helper/README.md

   -h, --help     Show this usage and exit
   -s, --silent   Don't output logs even if there's an error
 Commands:
-  asciify               Converts UTF-8 on stdin to ASCII by escaping Unicode
+  asciify                    Converts UTF-8 on stdin to ASCII by escaping
-                          characters
+                               Unicode characters
-  assert                Provides assertion operators for verifying container
+  assert                     Provides assertion operators for verifying
-                          setup
+                               container setup
-  compare-versions      Used for shell scripting, exits with success(0) when
+  compare-versions           Used for shell scripting, exits with success(0)
+                               when comparison is satisfied or 1 when not curseforge-files           Download and manage individual mod/plugin files from CurseForge find                       Specialized replacement for GNU's find get                        Download a file github hash                       Outputs an MD5 hash of the standard input install-curseforge         Downloads, installs, and upgrades CurseForge
+                               modpacks
+  install-fabric-loader      Provides a few ways to obtain a Fabric loader with
+                               simple cleanup of previous loader instances install-forge              Downloads and installs a requested version of Forge install-modrinth-modpack   Supports installation of Modrinth modpacks along with the associated mod loader install-neoforge           Downloads and installs a requested version of NeoForge install-paper              Installs selected PaperMC install-purpur             Downloads latest or selected version of Purpur install-quilt              Installs Quilt mod loader interpolate                Interpolates existing files in one or more directories java-release               Outputs the Java release number, such as 8, 11, 17 manage-users maven-download             Downloads a maven artifact from a Maven repository modrinth                   Automates downloading of modrinth resources mcopy                      Multi-source file copy operation with with managed cleanup.
+Supports auto-detected sourcing from
+                               file list, directories, and URLs network-interfaces         Provides simple operations to list network interface names and check existence patch                      Patches one or more existing files using JSON path based operations
+                             Supports the file formats:
+                             - JSON
+                             - JSON5
+                             - Yaml
-                          comparison is satisfied or 1 when not find                  Specialized replacement for GNU's find get                   Download a file hash                  Outputs an MD5 hash of the standard input install-forge         Downloads and installs a requested version of Forge interpolate           Interpolates existing files in one or more directories java-release          Outputs the Java release number, such as 8, 11, 17 maven-download        Downloads a maven artifact from a Maven repository modrinth              Automates downloading of modrinth resources patch                 Patches one or more existing files using JSON path based operations sync                  Synchronizes the contents of one directory to another. sync-and-interpolate  Synchronizes the contents of one directory to another with conditional variable interpolation. yaml-path             Extracts a path from a YAML file using json-path syntax vanillatweaks         Downloads Vanilla Tweaks resource packs, data packs, or crafting tweaks given a share code or pack file
+                             - TOML, but processed output is not pretty resolve-minecraft-version  Resolves and validate latest, snapshot, and specific versions set-properties             Maps environment variables to a properties file show-all-subcommand-usage  Renders all of the subcommand usage as markdown sections for README sync                       Synchronizes the contents of one directory to another. sync-and-interpolate       Synchronizes the contents of one directory to another with conditional variable interpolation. test-logging-levels toml-path                  Extracts a path from a TOML file using json-path syntax yaml-path                  Extracts a path from a YAML file using json-path syntax vanillatweaks              Downloads Vanilla Tweaks resource packs, data packs, or crafting tweaks given a share code or pack file
 ```

 For [patch](#patch) command [see below](#patch-schemas) for a description of [PatchSet](#patchset) and [PatchDefinition](#patchdefinition) JSON schemas.